Euro (EUR) Forecast & Predictions

 Euro exchange rate forecasting strategies

-Did you know the eurozone (the 19 countries who use the euro as a currency) is actually the world’s 2nd largest economy?
-In recent years, the European Union (EU) has faced considerable challenges, and the GBP/EUR exchange rate has fluctuated substantially in the last few years from a high over £1.42 in late 2015 to a low of £1.10.
+In recent years, the European Union (EU) has faced considerable challenges, and the AUD/EUR exchange rate has fluctuated substantially in the last ten years.

 Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, here are some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.